Class 2 (Barn Owls) 2025 - 2026

 • Please return your homework book on or before Wednesday for marking.
 Homework will be sent out on a Friday.

-• All school uniform needs to be named but particularly jumpers and cardigans.
+• All school uniform needs to be named but particularly jumpers and cardigans as these are frequently mislaid.

 • Jewellery is limited to one pair of stud earrings and a wrist watch, jewellery should be removed for PE.